-Will the teenager, Prithvi Shaw make his International debut in the 4th Test?
+Will the teenager, Prithvi Shaw make his International Debut in the 4th Test?

 Will Prithvi Shaw make his debut in the 4th Test?

 The 18-year-old flamboyant batsman from Mumbai, Prithvi Shaw has been in the limelight since he led India to 2018 Under-19 World Cup victory.
-Shaw, who has seven centuries and five fifties at an average of 56.72 in 14 first-class matches, was included in the India squad for last two Test matches against England.
+Shaw who has seven centuries and five fifties at an average of 56.72 in 14 first-class matches was today included in the Indian squad for last two Test matches against England.

 His entry to the senior side was on the cards as he impressed one and all with his recent performances for India 'A'.
-Along with him, another youngster Hanuman Vihari has been named in the squad for the first time.
+Along with him, another youngster Hanuman Vihari has been also placed in the squad.

-After the sting of strong performances at the Under-19 level, Shaw was included in Mumbai squad during last year's Ranji Trophy.
-He went on to score a century on his debut and finished the tournament with 573 runs in 6 matches.
+After the sting of strong performances at the Under-19 level, Shaw made his Ranji Trophy debut for Mumbai last season and scored a century on his debut.
+At the end of the tournament, he came out as a standout performer for his team with 573 runs in 6 matches.

 Since then, he has been a regular member of India 'A' team and his recent knock of 188 against Windies A at Beckenham made it clear that Shaw has the potential to serve Indian cricket at the highest level.